 If you are an end user of our Services, we will only collect and use this information where an End User Licence Agreement is in place and such processing shall be done to enable us to perform under that contract.

 - replying to your enquiries or responding to concerns or complaints

-- sending you marketing materials
+- sending you marketing materials/li>

-If you contact us to make an enquiry or to raise a concern about our Website or any aspect of our online services, we aim to respond to you as promptly as possible and we do so on the basis that we have a legitimate interest in replying to you.
+If you contact us to make an enquiry or to raise a concern about our Websites or any aspect of our online services, we aim to respond to you as promptly as possible and we do so on the basis that we have a legitimate interest in replying to you.

-If you have asked to be added to our mailing list, we will provide your details to a third party company called Mailchimp that helps us to produce and manage our newsletters and other updates.
+If you have asked to be added to our mailing list, we will provide your details to a third party company called HubSpot that helps us to produce and manage our newsletters and other updates.
 We provide these communications on the basis that you have asked to receive these.
 If you change your mind, you may opt-out at any time via the unsubscribe feature that appears in our emails or by emailing firstname.lastname@example.org.

 You may also be asked to opt in to receive updates or information about other similar services from our network of recommended suppliers or to receive promotional material from us or our trusted third party suppliers.

 - reporting VAT and other company tax reporting purposes (as required by law)

 - complying with regulators, law enforcement agencies or in relation to any claims that may arise

 We process personal information for the legitimate interests and under the legal obligation of ensuring that use of the Websites (i) is lawful and non-fraudulent, (ii) does not disrupt the operation of our services, (iii) does not harass our staff or other individuals, and (iv) to enforce our legal rights and comply with our legal obligations.